joaquimrcarvalho/fauc1537-1919/notebooks/README_ucalumni.md

 * Frei  = Friar, normally followed by the name of the Order, with many variations
 * Colegial ou Colégio = The college of the student, followed by the name of the college.
 * Lente = Lecturer
 * various professions: impressor, ourives, "mestre"

 The text between parentesis is added as the attribute "nota", with 9975 occurences so far.

-Most frequence notes are:
+Most frequent notes are:

 | Note                                            | Count |